georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-cartesian-centroid-aggregation.md

 }
 ```

+%  TEST[continued]

-The above example uses `cartesian_centroid` as a sub-aggregation to a [terms](/reference/data-analysis/aggregations/search-aggregations-bucket-terms-aggregation.md) bucket aggregation for finding the central location for museums in each city.
+The above example uses `cartesian_centroid` as a sub-aggregation to a [terms](search-aggregations-bucket-terms-aggregation.md) bucket aggregation for finding the central location for museums in each city.

 The response for the above aggregation: